Verus CLI Guide 1: Getting Started Running a Verus Node/Wallet

 The Verus CLI (Command Line Interface) Wallet is used for scripting and automation, as an interface to applications utilizing or providing services relating to Verus, and by power-users who want maximum control over their wallets or want to run Verus on headless systems.
 This series of posts is written for the Linux environment, and may have details specific to the Bash shell, but the principles should translate well to other environments.
 If you’re new to the Linux command line you might want to look up some intros to get some foundational principles down (directory navigation and piping in particular) so you’ll have an easier time following along.

-Continue reading “Verus CLI Guide 1: Getting Started”Tag: Verus
+Continue reading “Verus CLI Guide 1: Getting Started Running a Verus Node/Wallet”

 Creating Highly Anonymous Verus IDs